paulsonkoly/calc/Readme.md

     foo(3)
     >  6

-In this example the function returned from f holds reference to the frame that was pushed on the call of f.
+In this example, the function returned from f holds reference to the frame that was pushed on the call of f.
 This frame contains both a=1 and n=2.
 The anonymous function is assigned to foo later, and at the call of foo, we push this frame, and a second frame containing b=3.

 Closure variables are shared with the defining function until the defining function returns.
 Updates to these variables are visible in the closure, but the closure cannot write these variables, as they are not local.